-The guards led R' Chaim through the immaculate gardens, the clipped hedges, towering trees, fragrant bushes and blooming flower beds until they came to the high wall that surrounded the lions' den.
+The guards led R' Chaim through hedges, towering trees, fragrant bushes and blooming flower beds until they ed the lions' den.
 R' Chaim was given over to the custody of the lion keepers.
 They were adept at their job.
 They tied a rope around his waist and lowered R' Chaim, over the wall and into the lions' den.
 Then they stood back and waited for the pitiful shriek that would rend the air.
 But all was quiet.
-Strangely, eerily quiet.
-They could not even hear the usual sounds that the pack of lions made as they paced back and forth.
-A minute passed, another minute.
-All was still.
-What was going on down there?!
+Strangely, eerily guiet.
+They could not even hear the usual sounds that the pack of lions "Ha!" they laughed.
+"Do you think made as they paced back and forth.
+A that you are going on a vacation?
+On minute passed, another minute.
+All was all the sounds that came from the in- tually, and mentally. struments.
+It traveled the furthest, and